main-branch/track_open_instances/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's or gem's Gemfile:

 ```Ruby
 gem 'track_open_instances'